omarmohammed2273/simple_calculator/README.md

-# simple_calculator
+## simple_calculator
-  This is a simple hardware project
+  #This is a simple hardware project which has four operations.